coreui/coreui/site/content/docs/4.0/getting-started/javascript.md

 {{< callout warning >}}
 ## jQuery events

-Bootstrap will detect jQuery if `jQuery` is present in the `window` object and there is no `data-coreui-no-jquery` attribute set on `<body>`.
-If jQuery is found, Bootstrap will emit events thanks to jQuery's event system.
-So if you want to listen to Bootstrap's events, you'll have to use the jQuery methods (`.on`, `.one`) instead of `addEventListener`.
+CoreUI for Bootstrap will detect jQuery if `jQuery` is present in the `window` object and there is no `data-coreui-no-jquery` attribute set on `<body>`.
+If jQuery is found, CoreUI for Bootstrap will emit events thanks to jQuery's event system.
+So if you want to listen to CoreUI's events, you'll have to use the jQuery methods (`.on`, `.one`) instead of `addEventListener`.

 ```js
 $('#myTab a').on('shown.coreui.tab', function () {